-They should be highly committed to serving the public interest and to setting global standards, i.e. they should not be defending national positions.
+Board members should be highly committed to serving the public interest and to setting global standards.

-12.- Do you agree to retain the concept of a CAG with the current role and focus, or should its remit and membership be changed, and if so, how?
+12. Do you agree to retain the concept of a CAG with the current role and focus, or should its remit and membership be changed, and if so, how?